deficollective/defiscan/src/content/protocols/ethena.md

 ## Chain

-The Liquity protocol is deployed on Ethereum mainnet.
+The Ethena protocol is deployed on Ethereum mainnet.

 > Chain score: L